-Diesel vehicles with a gross vehicle weight rating (GVWR) greater than 14,000 pounds have fleet requirements in California.
-Yorke has assisted fleets of varying sizes, including everything from small fleets with fewer than three vehicles to large fleets with over 100 vehicles.
-A few of the typical tasks commonly performed are shown below as examples.
+Diesel vehicles with a gross vehicle weight rating (GVWR) greater than 14,000 pounds have distinct fleet requirements in California.
+Yorke has assisted fleets of varying sizes, including everything from small fleets with fewer than three vehicles to large fleets with over 1,000 vehicles.
+A few of the typical tasks commonly performed are shown below as examples:

-To learn more about this regulation, visit CARB’s website for the Advanced Clean Truck program.
-The regulation may still undergo some changes as it is being rolled out across the State.
+To learn more about this suite of regulations, visit CARB’s website for the Advanced Clean Fleet program.

-- Funding Agricultural Replacement Measures for Emission Reductions (FARMER) Statewide Program; or
+- Funding Agricultural Replacement Measures for Emission Reductions (FARMER) statewide program;

 - Surplus Off-Road Opt-In for NOx (SOON) Funding Assistance for Fleets Operating in the South Coast Air Basin (SCAB);